PhilMele/M1Project/README.md

 ## 6. Bugs <a name="bugs"></a>

-Content for Bugs goes here.
+!Important mention for contact us section.

 ## 7. Deployment <a name="deployment"></a>